Nourish Kefir on the BBC World Service

 International Women’s Day on 8th March 2016 was an exciting day for me as I had been invited to a reception at No 10 Downing Street.

-Having a kefir business is my little bit of good out there… We are not just a business, we are our own micro community of people working together, reaching a larger community of people we hope will benefit from drinking Nourish Kefir.
+On another level though, we are not just a business, we are our own micro community of people working together, and reaching a larger community of people we hope will benefit from drinking Nourish Kefir.